JoshSZ99/Gagdet-Store/README.md

 # Gagdet-Store
-This repository contains codes that is used to design a model landing page of a gadget store.
+This repository contains codes that is used to design a model landing page of a gadget store, using HTML and CSS.